MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/About/about_Environment_Variables.md

 ---
 description: Describes how to access Windows environment variables in PowerShell.
-keywords: powershell,cmdlet
 Locale: en-US
-ms.date: 09/22/2020
+ms.date: 08/18/2021
 online version: https://docs.microsoft.com/powershell/module/microsoft.powershell.core/about/about_environment_variables?view=powershell-7.1&WT.mc_id=ps-gethelp
 schema: 2.0.0
 title: about Environment Variables
 ---
 # about_Environment_Variables

-## SHORT DESCRIPTION
+## Short description
 Describes how to access Windows environment variables in PowerShell.

-## LONG DESCRIPTION
+## Long description

 Environment variables store information about the operating system environment.
 This information includes details such as the operating system